abieler/3d-tool/README.md

 1d) execute "conda update anaconda" in the shell.

-1e) execute "conda install mpi4py" in the shell.
+1e) execute "conda install mayavi" in the shell.

-1f) execute "conda install bokeh" in the shell.

-1g) modify your PATH variable such that python is called from /YourPathTo/anaconda/bin/python
-(newer anaconda distros can do this automatically for you during the install process)

 Install SPICE/ pySPICE